dylanized/drupal-docker/README.md

 Launch an interactive terminal for your container by running with `-it`:

 `docker run --name drupal8it --link mariadb:mysql -p 80:80 -v $PWD:/var/www/html -it drupal:latest /bin/bash`

+(Note: server does not run during terminal session.)

 ### Diagnostics